- I. The Importance of Market Research

-Emerging markets composed of about 4 billion total consumers currently represent a market value of $5 trillion.
+Emerging markets composed of over 4 billion total consumers currently represent a market value of over $32 trillion.
 From the most-considered BRIC countries to peripheral markets like Thailand, Turkey and Malaysia, companies not only need market data on their competitors but insight into the DNA of their competitors.
 They need to know recent competitive actions and need to possess the ability to gauge a competitor’s possible future actions.
 They certainly need to know their vulnerabilities and know potently their strengths.
 Companies need this insight to carefully capture opportunities and maneuver through the rapid transformations in the global economy.

 III.
 Business-to-Business Market Research

 Market research studies the interactions among organizations, how they interact and their purchasing patterns.

 In B2B research, reaching respondents can be challenging in encouraging managers and executives to respond to surveys and interviews.
 Methodologies often include face-to-face in-depth interviews, focus groups, telephone interviews and online panel surveys.

 Companies need to know what consumers are thinking in order to properly position themselves and strategically function in the marketplace.